Skip navigation

 • differences in availability of resources, programs, and effective interventions for different communities, and

-• inadequate recognition of disparities and community needs due to limitations in data collection and research design that overlook or undercount the impacts on specific subpopulations.
+• inadequate recognition community needs due to limitations in data collection and research design that overlook or undercount the impacts on specific subpopulations.

-For example, the sale of menthol cigarettes fuels health disparities and inequities, according to the CDC, FDA, and many public health organizations.
-More specifically, the rates of death and diseases from the impact of menthol tobacco use in African American and Black communities has been devastating.
-In Washington, use of menthol tobacco products is also higher in Native American and LGBTQ+ communities.
-All other types of flavored cigarettes were prohibited in 2009 by federal law, but menthol cigarettes are still on the market despite disproportionate harms they cause to Black Americans.
-Learn more about the impacts of menthol and flavored products.
+For example, the sale of menthol cigarettes fuels health disparities and inequities.
+More specifically, the rate of death and disease from menthol tobacco use in African American and Black communities has been devastating.
+In Washington State, use of menthol tobacco products is also higher in Native American and LGBTQ+ communities.
+In 2009, federal law prohibited the sale of all other flavored cigarettes, but menthol cigarettes remained on the market despite the disproportionate harm they cause to Black Americans.

 Washington State Data